-Apart from the Charizard VMax which currently sells for £80, the other full art cards range between £5 and £15.
-The Secret Rare Rainbow cards sell for between £12 and £30, while the Gold Secret Rare cards sell for between £10 and £40.
-Half art, rare and reverse holo cards fetch much lower prices – 60p – £4.
+In Spring 2021 the Charizard VMax could be sold for £80, while the other full art cards ranged between £5 and £15.
+The Secret Rare Rainbow cards sold for between £12 and £30, and the Gold Secret Rare cards sold for between £10 and £40.
+Half art, rare and reverse holo cards fetched much lower prices – 60p – £4.

-Looking at these selling prices it is clear to see that getting a return on a booster box costing £196 is virtually impossible.
+Looking at these Pokémon Spring 2021 selling prices it is clear to see that getting a return on a booster box costing £195 is virtually impossible yet the shortages continued.

 In February 2021, Pokémon released a statement stating, rather vaguely, that more product would be produced.
 However, no dates or quantities were given.
 Shining Fates and the following set, Battle Styles, were heavily allocated and products released in waves which resulted in sets overlapping.

 By Summer 2021, lockdowns were beginning to be lifted and people returned to work.
 Demand for Pokémon products began to fall as did prices.
 Local and online stores no longer had empty shelves and the price of a Booster Box returned to around the £100 mark.